Amber-E-Moseri/Flock_CRM/README.md

 ## The Problem

-A pastor managing outreach to a number of leaders had no clear system.
+A pastor managing outreach to a number of people had no clear system.

 Follow-ups were missed, notes were scattered, and there wasn't a simple way to know who needed attention next.

 The goal was simple:

 > Have one flow where everything is clear and nothing is forgotten.

+It was built for church leadership.
+But the problem is not unique to that context.

+Anyone who makes regular mentorship calls, coaches a group, or is responsible for staying connected with a set of people will run into the same issue.
+The names change.
+The system is the same.

 ---